Diana of the Dunes

-Diana of the Dunes was the nickname given to Alice Mabel Gray (1881–1925), an American intellectual and counterculture figure, whose life inspired a local legend in Chesterton, Indiana.
+Diana of the Dunes was the nickname given to Alice Mabel Gray (1881–1930), an American intellectual and counterculture figure, whose life inspired a local legend in Chesterton, Indiana.
 Gray lived in primitive conditions among the sand dunes of northern Indiana and became interested in the history, ecology, and the need to preserve the area's dunes.
 Trained in mathematics, astronomy, and classical languages at the University of Chicago in the early 1900s, Gray rejected a wage-earning, urban life in favor a solitary existence at the Indiana Dunes.
 Gray's unconventional lifestyle fascinated the general public and area news reporters, who gave her the "Diana" moniker.
 As the Dunes became threatened by encroaching real-estate development, Gray's notoriety and the "Diana" legend brought media attention to the Dunes at an important time when the local community's support was critical in helping to establish the area as a nature preserve that became the Indiana Dunes State Park and later Indiana Dunes National Park.

 Early life and education

-Alice Mabel Gray was born in Chicago in 1881.
+Alice Mabel Gray was born in Chicago on March 25, 1881.
 Her father was a Chicago-area laborer and she had at three brothers and two sisters.
-In 1897, at the age of sixteen, Gray entered the University of Chicago and graduated with a bachelor's degree in 1903, receiving "honorable mentions" in astronomy, mathematics, Greek, and Latin.
-Gray also became a member of the Phi Beta Kappa Society.
+In 1897, at the age of 16, Gray entered the University of Chicago and graduated with a bachelor's degree in 1903, receiving "honorable mentions" in astronomy, mathematics, Greek, and Latin.
+Gray also became a member of Phi Beta Kappa society.

 After college Gray worked for the U.S. Naval Observatory, but left the position in 1905 to continue her education at the University of Göttingen and take graduate courses at the University of Chicago.
 She also worked as a stenographer at the University of Chicago.
 By 1915 Gray had become dissatisfied with her work and believed that city life was not conducive to the advancement of an educated woman.
 She especially disdained wage-earning labor, calling it slavery, and the constant effort required to support herself in Chicago.

 During her nine years as a graduate student in Chicago, Gray was a frequent visitor to the dunes in northern Indiana and came to love the area's natural beauty.
 In the early twentieth century the dunelands were already undergoing a transition.
 Land developers viewed the area as a wasteland and a prime location for industrial development, but the resulting urbanization caused the destruction of the area's natural habitat.
 Between 1905 and 1908, U.S. Steel acquired dunelands in Indiana and began constructing its massive steel-production facility.
 The company also developed Gary, Indiana, along seven miles of the dune's shoreline.
 By 1909 conservation activists ramped up their crusade to preserve the natural area that remained; Gray soon played a role in this effort.